iamdevonbutler/mongorules/README.md

 - `update()`
 - `findAndModify()`

-### Other operations
+### Future support
 All mongodb operations are supported; however, not all of operations are validated prior to execution.
-The `upsert: true` option, available on `update()` operations, cannot be supported - update validation does not ensure the presence of all fields required for an insert.
-For this same reason we cannot validate `save()` operations.
+The `upsert: true` option, available on `update()` operations, and the `save()` operation, is not yet supported.

 *Note: the mongodb node native driver [findAndModify()](http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#findandmodify) implementation is different from the mongodb shell implementation.*